hbuivu/Inception/README.md

-docker stop | stop running container docker exec | execute a command in a running container docker logs | view logs for a container
+docker stop | stop running container docker exec | execute a command in a running container docker logs | view logs for a container docker push | push Docker image to a registery

 ## Terminology
 Terminology | Definition